-The TOE supports IPsec to protect data being transferred over the Shared-medium Interface.
-IPsec uses IP addresses and X.509v3 certificates to identify and authenticate the Network Client Computers and Administrative Computers as well as other trusted IT products to which the TOE connects (e.g., syslog server, NTP server, SMTP gateway).
+The TOE supports IPsec which provides encryption and decryption to protect data being transferred over the Shared-medium Interface.
+IPsec uses IP addresses and X.509v3 certificates to identify and authenticate the Administrative Computer as well as other trusted IT products to which the TOE connects (e.g., syslog server, NTP server, SMTP gateway).

 The TOE uses several cryptographic algorithms with IPsec.
-These cryptographic algorithms, supplied by the QuickSec cryptographic library, are all part of the Operational Environment., but the TOE controls the usage of these algorithms.
+These cryptographic algorithms, supplied by the QuickSec cryptographic library, are all part of the Operational Environment, but the TOE controls the usage of these algorithms.
 Also, the TOE uses a software-based random number generator in the Operational Environment when creating symmetric encryption keys used as communications session keys and secret keys used during data integrity verification.